-QFII Regime and Related Risks
+QFI Regime and Related Risks

-The QFII regime, which allows qualifying foreign investors to invest directly in certain securities in Mainland China, is governed by rules and regulations promulgated by the relevant authorities in Mainland China, including the CSRC, the State Administration of Foreign Exchange ("SAFE") and the People's Bank of China ("PBOC") and/or other relevant authorities ("QFII Regulations").
-Investments through the QFII regime are required to be made through holders of QFII licence and appropriate investment quota.
-Certain investment managers that meet the relevant prescribed eligibility requirements under the QFII Regulations may in the future apply to be granted a QFII licence and quota.
-Should the required QFII licence and investment quota be obtained in the future, certain Sub-Funds may invest directly in Mainland China via the QFII regime
+The QFI regime, which allows qualifying foreign investors to invest directly in certain securities in Mainland China, is governed by rules and regulations promulgated by the relevant authorities in Mainland China, including the CSRC, SAFE and PBOC and/or other relevant authorities ("QFI Regulations").
+Investments through the QFI regime are required to be made through holders of a QFI licence.
+Certain investment managers that meet the relevant prescribed eligibility requirements under the QFI Regulations may in the future apply to be granted a QFI licence.
+Should the required QFI licence be obtained in the future, certain Sub-Funds may invest directly in Mainland China via the QFI regime.

-In the event that a Sub-Fund invests via the QFII regime in the future, investors should note that a Sub-Fund's ability to make such investments or to fully implement or pursue its investment objective and strategy are subject to the applicable laws, rules and regulations (including the then prevailing exchange controls and other prevailing requirements of the PRC including rules on investment restrictions and repatriation and remittance of principal and profits) in the PRC, which are subject to change and any such changes may have potential retrospective effect.
+In the event that a Sub-Fund invests via the QFI regime in the future, investors should note that a Sub-Fund's ability to make such investments or to fully implement or pursue its investment objective and strategy are subject to the applicable laws, rules and regulations (including the then prevailing exchange controls and other prevailing requirements of the PRC including rules on investment restrictions and repatriation and remittance of principal and profits) in the PRC, which are subject to change and any such changes may have potential retrospective effect.

-In addition, there can be no assurance that the QFII Regulations will not be abolished.
-A Sub-Fund, which invests in the PRC markets through the QFII regime, may be adversely affected as a result of such changes.
+In addition, there can be no assurance that the QFI Regulations will not be abolished.
+A Sub-Fund, which invests in the PRC markets through the QFI regime, may be adversely affected as a result of such changes.

-Where a Sub-Fund invests in China A Shares or other securities in the PRC through the QFII regime, such securities will be held by a local custodian ("QFII Custodian") appointed by the QFII in accordance with QFII Regulations.
-The QFII Custodian may open one or more securities account(s) in the name of the QFII licence holder for the account of the relevant Sub-Fund in accordance with PRC laws and a Sub-Fund may be subject to custodial risk.
-If the QFII Custodian defaults, a Sub-Fund may suffer substantial losses.
-In the event of liquidation of the QFII Custodian, relevant PRC laws will apply and cash deposited in the cash account of the relevant Sub-Fund with the QFII Custodian will form part of its assets in the PRC and a Sub-Fund will become an unsecured creditor for such amount.
+Where a Sub-Fund invests in China A Shares or other securities in the PRC through the QFI regime, such securities will be under the custody by a PRC custodian ("QFI Custodian") appointed by the QFI in accordance with QFI Regulations.
+The QFI may open one or more securities account(s) in the name of the "QFI licence holder + Sub-Fund" for the account of the relevant Sub-Fund in accordance with PRC laws, A Sub-Fund may be subject to custodial risk.
+If the QFI Custodian defaults, a Sub-Fund may suffer substantial losses for the cash assets deposited in the cash accounts opened with the QFI Custodian.
+In the event of liquidation of the QFI Custodian, relevant PRC laws will apply and cash deposited in the cash account of the relevant Sub-Fund with the QFI Custodian will form part of its assets in the PRC and a Sub-Fund will become an unsecured creditor for such amount.

-A Sub-Fund investing via the QFII regime may also incur losses due to a default, act or omission of the QFII Custodian or PRC brokers in the execution or settlement of any transaction or in the transfer of any funds or securities.
-In such event, a Sub-Fund investing via the QFII regime may be adversely affected in the execution or settlement of any transaction or in the transfer of any funds or securities.
+A Sub-Fund investing via the QFI regime may also incur losses due to a default, act or omission of the QFI Custodian or PRC brokers in the execution or settlement of any transaction or in the transfer of any funds or securities.
+In such event, a Sub-Fund investing via the QFI regime may be adversely affected in the execution or settlement of any transaction or in the transfer of any funds or securities.

-Repatriations by QFIIs in respect principal and profits of the Sub-Fund's investments in the PRC are currently not subject to repatriation restrictions or prior approval.
-There is no assurance, however, that QFII Regulations will not change or that repatriation restrictions will not be imposed in the future.
+Repatriations by QFIs in respect of principal and profits of the Sub-Fund's investments in the PRC are currently not subject to prior approval or repatriation restrictions although the repatriation process may be subject to certain requirements set out in the relevant regulations.
+There is no assurance, however, that the QFI Regulations will not change or that repatriation restrictions will not be imposed in the future.
 Any restrictions on repatriation may impact on the relevant Sub-Fund's ability to meet redemption requests.